g-castillomoro/mechanistic-mutational-route-prediction-v1/README.md

 This repository includes:
 - Ready-to-use, readily-accessible Python implementation of mechanistic model in Lind et. al. (2019) for any pathway of interest.
-- Code needed to reproduce figures in Martino et. al. (2024)
+- Code needed to reproduce figures in Tobares et. al. (2025)

 Citation
 --------